 Now that you have bought your Frozen stencil, here is how to use it.
 Remember that part of the beauty of a stencil is that it looks hand done, so perfection is not the goal.
 However, there are things you can do to prevent leaking.
 If you follow these steps you will get the best results possible.
-If you still need to purchase your Frozen stencil, you can buy it here.
+The process is a little simpler for the drawer stencils, but follows the same general steps.
+If you still need to purchase your Frozen headboard stencil, you can buy it here.
+If you still need to purchase your set of two drawer stencils, you can buy them here.

 - Tape measure/ yard stick